skurzinz/introduction-to-git/PITCHME.md

 @snapend

-@ul
 - create one private repo each to hold your respective edition TEI data
-- think about a folder/file structure together that should be followed in these repos@ulend
+- think about a folder/file structure together that should be followed in these repos

 +++?color=linear-gradient(180deg, #5289F7 18%, white 18%)
 @title[Sidebar + Heading]